patelmp/Group13-SENG8071-Midterm-Assignment/README.md

 -- By running this query, the user could fetch around 10 sample data.

 -- Here is end of our code block that mean user has to execute all query in PostgreSQL only as i have am working into oracle 12c and 19c database which doesn’t support some attribute typer like text format
--- oracle support only CLOB in place of text
+-- oracle support only CLOB in place of text this just for information.

 ````
 ###### This is a Heading h6